 These friends supported his leadership ideologies, while Ataturk supported them and carried out common ideals so that they could realise their potential.

-For every leader in a business or a political forum to succeed, it is imperative for them to have close associates who support them in their endeavors.
+For every leader in a business or a political forum to succeed, they must have close associates who support them in their endeavours.